My easy garlic bread recipe starts with mincing garlic for a herby softened butter to spread on loaves of bread. It bakes up like a dream y’all!

 Notes

 - Use fresh garlic.
-Do not, I repeat, do NOT use jarlic.
+Do not, I repeat, do NOT use garlic.
 It’s packed with preservatives and lacks that bold, fresh flavor.
 Grab a bulb and mince it yourself boos!

 - Mince it fine.
-Big chunks of garlic can overpower the bread.
+Big chunks of garlic can be too much for chewing.
 Chop it down real fine so it melts right into the butter.

 - Toast the bread perfectly.
 If you want to brown the top even more, turn your broiler on for 1-2 minutes but watch carefully so your bread doesn’t burn!